Setting Up SSO

 Sauce Labs Service Provider supports the following SAML custom claims:

-first_name
+• first_name

-last_name
+• last_name

 Incorporating these attributes can improve user identification and personalization within the Sauce Labs platform.
-These attributes are optional.

-Identity Provider Certificate Rotation
+Identity Provider (Signing) Certificate Rotation

 SAML certificates have a predetermined expiration date.
 It is possible that your identity provider will notify you in advance or provide an alert regarding the certificate's expiry.

-If the certificate for the Sauce Labs app from your identity provider is nearing expiration or has already expired, follow these steps:
+If the signing certificate for the Sauce Labs app from your identity provider is nearing expiration or has already expired, follow these steps:

-- Generate a new certificate for the Sauce Labs app within your identity provider.
+1. Generate a new certificate for the Sauce Labs app within your identity provider.
 This new certificate will replace the expired one and will be reflected in the identity provider metadata.

-- Export or copy the updated metadata file from your identity provider, then upload it to Sauce Labs.
+2. Export or copy the updated metadata file from your identity provider, then upload it to Sauce Labs.
 For information on how to upload the metadata file, see Integrating With Sauce Labs Service Provider.

-Sauce Labs Certificate Rotation
+Sauce Labs (Encryption) Certificate Rotation

 This section is relevant only for identity providers that enabled encryption of SAML Assertions.